 "Whaaat?"
 Liz dramatically says.
 And then, in a stage whisper, "Shut up, I'm tryin' to get your daddy to buy you some new shoes, geeze!"

-Black snakeskin, punchy toed with a shallow scallop, ready for asskicking, she looked up to them, because the designers for the displays hadn't considered criminally short women browsing the shelves.
+Black snakeskin, punchy toed with a shallow scallop and ready for asskicking, she looked up to them, because the designers for the displays hadn't considered criminally short women browsing the shelves.
 Worked leather permeated the air-conditioned western store and Maka dully regarded the boots though she pictured them quite easily on her feet.